TopchetoEU/animated-chunks/README.md

 </div>

+**NOTE: This mod WILL NOT support Sodium, since Sodium doesn't render separate chunks, but whole regions, hence separate chunk animations are rendered impossible.
+Anyone interested in making sodium compatibility, be my guest**

 ## What is this?

 Animated Chunks is a Fabric mod that adds animations of currently loading chunks.
 This makes chunk loading generally seem much more pleasant than them appearing out of thin air.
 There are multiple built-in animations and ease types, and if this isnt't enough, there's an API which will allow you to add your own animations and eases<br/>(with ease :trollface:)